Tuesday, October 25th, 2011

 • altering career goals

-• her self identity
+• her new self-identity

 • anxiety